Tips On How To Removing Wall Air Conditioning Unit

 When putting the drywall piece into the opening, you run your hand across the piece and the wall to feel if they are flush.
 It should feel like one continuous wall with a bit of gap.

-Step five: Install Drywall Piece
+Step 5: Install Drywall Piece

 Screw the edges of the drywall piece to the backing you installed earlier all the way around.
 It is recommended that these screws are spaced between 2-4 inches apart for a small piece like this, and 6-8 inches apart for a full 8’ x 4’ inch piece of drywall.
-It is more important the screws secure things in place without using more screws than needed; more screws on these edges may compromise the stability of the gypsum of the drywall.

-Step six: Mud Drywall Joints and Screws
+Step 6: Mud Drywall Joints and Screws

 Cover the gap between the wall and the drywall piece with drywall tape (mesh tape) all the way around.